Bank Tube Station Exit on the corner of Princes Street and Mansion House Street

-Short read: Lechaim!
+Shofar read: Lechaim!
 To life, to life!

-Long read: The other Jewish London.
-Most Jewish history tours – including our thrice-weekly Old Jewish Quarter walk – focus on the East End, where penniless Jewish refugees settled in the late 19th and early 20th centuries.
-But the City – the original London, the oldest London – hs a much older and richer Jewish heritage.
+Short read: The other Jewish London.
+Most Jewish history tours – including our Old Jewish Quarter walk – focus on the East End, where penniless Jewish refugees settled in the late 19th and early 20th centuries.
+But the City – the original London, the oldest London – has a much older and richer Jewish heritage.

 JEWISH LONDON – THE PRACTICALS

 Jewish London takes place at 2.15 pm on Tuesdays.